 - The Humanities curriculum is differentiated broadly into 3 levels of challenge, ‘all’, ‘most’ and ‘some’.
 Further differentiation and personalisation is implemented when required.

-- Humanities homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge (see here for further details).
+- Humanities homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge.

 - In Humanities we have a 3 tiered approach to supporting a pupil’s learning, including:

 Universal – this is the teaching your child will receive from the Humanities subject teachers and will include adaptations to match learning needs.
 All classes:

 - Are supported by a teaching assistant (TA);

 - Have a maximum of 12 pupils per class to ensure there is a high level of support available from the teacher and TA;

 - Are multi-sensory;

 - Integrate speech, language and communication support; and